kyouko-taiga/swift-thoughts/tutorial/01_constants_variables_and_types.md

 The `Pokemon` struct initializer is used to initialize the `rainer` variable, which in turn initializes the properties of the struct (namely `species` and `level`).
-Accessing the properties of a struct instance is performed using the *dot syntax*:
+Accessing the properties of a type instance (e.g. a struct instance) is performed using the *dot syntax*:

 ```swift
 rainer.level